 Just in terms of balance itself, I find that beginners have an easier time making two basic changes to the full expression of the posture.
 One, let the standing leg be bent for a period of time.
-By releasing this part, it will allow the body to adjust more easily because there is less tension around the knee joint.
-Second, fix the eyes on a single spot on the floor in front of you.
+Releasing this part will allow the body to adjust more easily because there is less tension around the knee joint.
+Second, fix your eyes on a single spot on the floor in front of you.
 Even when you take the leg out to the side, fix the eyes on the floor in front of you.
 Build up your proprioception and then turn the head as you’re supposed to.

 Keep the movements smaller — work within YOUR range of motion — there’s nothing to be gained by trying to yank your leg around if your hips and hamstrings aren’t open enough to allow a big range of motion yet.
 Work consistently within your range of motion and the pose will evolve over time.

-Move slowly while breathing and don’t hurry!
-I often see students who are newer to this pose trying to move very quickly, as if they can throw their leg up and “catch” a balanced position in space.
-I also often see them holding their breath while doing this.
+Move slowly while you breathe and don’t hurry!
+I often see students who are newer to this pose try to move very quickly, as if they can throw their leg up and “catch” a balanced position in space.
+I also often see them hold their breath while doing this.
 You will likely have better success with the balance if you move slowly while feeling each shift in space as you pick the leg up to balance.